 Mr. Urbanek’s conviction is inconsistent with federal voting rights.
 Specifically, the federal Help America Vote Act (HAVA) requires that states allow a voter to complete a provisional ballot when their registration status or eligibility cannot be verified immediately.
 Under the Ottawa County court’s interpretation, any voter who completes a provisional ballot and is ultimately found ineligible is “attempting” to vote unlawfully.
 That interpretation would defeat the purpose of HAVA and provisional ballots.

 Mr. Urbanek’s attorneys filed the Notice of Appeal on April 21 and received an extension to file the appeal brief.
 Appellant’s Brief was filed on July 20 and we filed our Amicus brief on July 21.
 On August 9, the State moved for an extension until September 9 to file Appellee’s brief.
 Appellant opposed.
 On August 18, the court granted the requested extension.
 On August 24, the Appellee filed a motion for 16 additional pages above the 30-page limit, and tendered its 46-page brief.
-Oral argument took place in Sandusky on October 25.
+Oral argument was held in Sandusky on October 25.
 The Sixth District issued its decision on June 20, 2023, affirming the judgment of the trial court.
 Mr. Urbanek filed a Notice of Appeal to the Ohio Supreme Court on August 14.

 Jurisdictional memos were filed with the Supreme Court of Ohio on August 14 and September 12.
 On November 8, the court declined jurisdiction, which puts an end to the case.